Let me be blunt

 In other words, people who are “trying” to lose weight really WANT to lose fat weight, but are they?
 How would they know?

-So now you can see that weight measured on the scale can go down, yet NOTHING could have happened to your fat weight, although you might weigh less and feel smaller (and typically feel better about yourself for that), yet you might still be unhappy with your body and still “feel fat”.
-So, food restricting continues.
+So now you can see that weight measured on the scale can go down, yet NOTHING could have happened to your fat weight, although you might weigh less and feel smaller (and in this weight-obsessed culture, you may feel better about yourself for that), yet you might still be unhappy with your body and still “feel fat”.
+So, food restrictions continue.

 You can also weigh more than you think is “good”, but have lean and strong muscles and less fat.
 See why weighing is not helpful?

 Muscle is your active metabolic tissue that actually burns fat as its preferred fuel.
 Losing muscle creates a smaller engine.
 Smaller engines require less fuel.
 So cutting back on food—however it is accomplished—creates a smaller fat-burning engine (less total body muscle mass and metabolic rate) than BEFORE you started “dieting” to lose weight.

 If you are introduced to a food “plan”–especially for weight loss–that is instructing you what and how much to eat, in terms of points, calories, macronutrients (protein, carbohydrates or fats), it IS a DIET – no matter what they're calling it!
 Don’t be fooled.

 The diet industry is a 70-plus billion dollar machine that isn’t about to “lighten up” on its message that losing weight is what we should all aspire to.
 If the methods worked, why are there 50,000 different diet plans on the market?
 And why don’t any of the big corporate weight loss entities, or anyone else claiming weight loss success stories in testimonials, have gold-standard research in long-term studies to prove it?
 Because those numbers don’t look good, not at all, and they don't want you to know about it.